 This culturally significant exhibition will highlight and celebrate the diversity of art from the remote community Indigenous Art Centres based in the Torres Strait, Gulf of Carpentaria and Cape York.
 The exhibition will be the first opportunity for audiences outside Queensland to see such a large body of new work from the region, it will introduce the network’s art and culture to national and potentially international audiences, increasing exposure, audience interest and understanding of the art and culture of the region.

-The Belonging project is funded by the Federal Government's Indigenous Languages and Arts program and the Australia Council for the Arts.
+The Belonging project was funded by the Federal Government’s Indigenous Languages and Arts program and the Australia Council for the Arts.